arjunkunna/regent-fft/README.md

 ## Description

-At a high level, the library takes the input matrix for the Discrete Fourier Transform in the form of a region, and saves the output in an output region.
+Regent-FFT takes the input matrix for the discrete fourier transform (DFT) in a region, and saves the output in an output region.

 The library currently supports transforms up to 3 dimensions, and can be configured to run on either a CPU or a GPU.